Fundraise Your Way

 The fun starts here.
 Do what you love, and chances are your fundraiser will be a huge success.
 Maybe you've got a secret talent for baking, can rock an electric guitar or are a long-distance cyclist.
 Whatever you love to do, the goal is to have fun and fundraise for Save the Children!

-Just click on the "Register Today" button at the top and you can create and personalize your own fundraising page and share that link with your friends and family through email and social media.
+Just click on the "Start a Fundraiser" button at the top and you can create and personalize your own fundraising page and share that link with your friends and family through email and social media.

 Funds raised will help save children's lives in the United States and around the world: